 - You’re buying from a trusted source

 - The cosmetic condition of the product is made clear

 - The refurbished computer, phone or iPad comes with a warranty

-Sign up to the RefurbMe newsletter to get notified about our latest deals, price drops and new blog posts.
+Sign up for the RefurbMe newsletter to get notified about our latest deals, price drops, and new blog posts.
 (No-spam guarantee).

 A common misconception is that seller refurbished phones and laptops are exactly the same as used devices.
 This confusion is especially prevalent because the terms seller refurbished and used are seen on sites like Amazon—a retailer that lists both seller refurbished and used goods.
-However, the two product types are very different and it’s important for you to understand the distinction.
+However, the two product types are very different, and you need to understand the distinction.

 A refurbished product is a product that had a previous owner but was traded, sold, or given back to a seller (either an individual or a retailer).
 The seller then repairs, cleans, and tests the product before putting it on sale.

 In comparison, a used product is a product that had a previous owner but may not have been repaired, cleaned, or tested before going back on sale.
 This means that used products can be unreliable and are not guaranteed to work as they have not been rigorously tested.